oscarsanchezdm/hackintoshXPS9350/README.md

 - IGPU with Hardware Acceleration
 - SideCar
 - Boot Chime
+- Camera

 ### What does not work
 - **SD card reader** (disable it on BIOS to save energy)
 - **USB-C hot-plug** Unplugging an USB-C device when macOS is running may cause Kernel Panics when sleeping
-- **Camera** does not work in Big Sur.
-The image will stop working in ~30 seconds, then it will turn black until the next wake.
-It used to work in macOS Catalina.
-- DRM (broken in IGPU-only laptops)
+- **DRM** (broken in IGPU-only laptops)

 ### Current issues
 - Power management on WiFI card DW1820A (will cause an extra 0.7-1.2W power consumption)
-- OpenCanopy menu won't launch pressing ALT key (if ShowPicker is enabled, it will work)
+- OpenCanopy menu won't launch pressing ALT key (if ShowPicker is enabled, it will work) -> Press "Escape" key.
 - Audio may stop working randomly.
 When this happens, use the microphone in any app and the speaker will work again
-- macOS will not auto-hibernate on low battery.
-You should shutdown the computer manually.
+- macOS will not auto-hibernate from sleep.
+Setting hibernatemode to 25 will hibernate the computer.

 ### Preparation
 **Format the disk using 4K sector size**